louiswilbrink/learning-rust/rust-notes.md

 - **Recoverable errors** are a special `Result` type which requires handling.
 - **Unrecoverable errors** causes Rust to "panic" and stop execution.
 - When a **panic** occurs, the Rust program will "unwind", meaning Rust walks back up the stack and cleans up data from each scope.
 - In some languages, reading beyond a data structure may result in accessing a different location in memory.
-This is called a **buffer overread**.
+This is called a **buffer overread**, and Rust will panic and terminate execution before allowing this.
 - Similar to writing `catch` error notifications, Rustaceans will use the `.expect()` method to clarify what went wrong.
-- All actions the might fail, such as opening a file or requesting data from a server, should return a `Result<T,E>` enum in order to handle errors.
+- All actions that *might* fail, such as opening a file or requesting data from a server, should return a `Result<T,E>` enum in order to handle errors.
 - In Rust, errors should be propagated from low-level functions to calling functions.
 - The `?` operator evaluates the result of an operation and will return an error to the calling function on failure; otherwise it will resolve to the value inside `Ok` variant.
 - The `?` operator provides **optional chaining**.